-If you do not want a redundant power supply, install the power supply unit in PS1.
-For a redundant power supply, install power supply units in both the PS1 and PS2 slots.
+If you do not want a redundant power supply, install the power supply unit in PS1 and PS2.
+For a redundant power supply, install power supply units in all slots from PS1 to PS4.

 The slot number of a power supply unit is located on the Switch.
 You can find the number at the bottom right of each power supply unit.